 It’s not a good idea to make tattoo on your white spots or vitiligo affected skin to make it appears like your original skin tone.
-It’s hard to match with the skin tone.
+It’s hard to match the skin tone.
 Why?
 The skin color may change each season.
-The difference might not be too contrast to see, but when it is colored with your skin tone, you will find the difference overtime.
+The difference might not be too contrast to see, but when it is colored with your skin tone, you will find the difference over time.
 Additionally, the vitiligo affected skin may get larger with time.

 The decision to make a tattoo or not is completely given to the vitiligo sufferer, but think about the risk first.
 When that new spots come and the vitiligo affected skin grows larger spots, your tattoo may look totally different.
 Other than that, tattoo ink will fade with vitiligo.
 You will probably not get the color tone you want.

 On the other side, vitiligo tattoo is called a new treatment in covering the white spots.
 Only professional tattoo artist who is able to do this.
 Fortunately, there’s new technique to save your vitiligo with tattoo, micro-pigmentation technique.